-I’ve been meaning to write this post for ages, and I’ve been putting it off the entire time – you might have noticed there’s been an absence of posts since I finished my Mexico & Cuba series.
+I’ve been meaning to write this post for ages, and I’ve been putting it off the entire time.
+You might have noticed there’s been an absence of posts since I finished my Mexico & Cuba series.
 That’s partly because I’ve been delaying this one, and partly a lack of inspiration in general.
 I was putting this one off because I wanted to address the current global situation, but also didn’t really know what I wanted to say in regards to it.
 And I still don’t to an extent, so this is going to be one of those free-flow stream-of-thoughts type posts, and we’ll see where we all end up with it.
+Part 1 of my Quarantine Diaries.

 Since I’d been in contact with tourists from many other countries – though that last week was spent doing tours at a greater distance, and avoiding any physical contact – I opted to self-isolate as much as possible for the next two weeks, only going outside to go food shopping and not seeing anyone outside my flatmates.
 Hence it has been 8 weeks for me now – after the first few weeks, I’ve been going out more for walks to exercise as well.
 People also kept asking if I would go down to stay with my parents in the countryside, but I wanted to wait the 2 weeks to make sure I wouldn’t inadvertently take the disease to their area if I had picked it up.
 Lockdown started before I had that option anyways, but it’s been two months and I’m confident I do not have it (I may have asymptomatically earlier on, but I wouldn’t know for sure).